chef/chef-web-docs/chef_master/source/resource_remote_directory.rst

 Properties
 =====================================================

-This resource has the following properties:
+The remote_directory resource has the following properties:

 ``cookbook``
    **Ruby Type:** String